adambard/learnxinyminutes-docs/kotlin.html.markdown

     /*
     When a function consists of a single expression then the curly brackets can be omitted.
-The body is specified after a = symbol.
+The body is specified after the = symbol.
     */
     fun odd(x: Int): Boolean = x % 2 == 1
     println(odd(6)) // => false